Display-Lab/vert-ramp-affirmation/paver_paradigm.md

 ```

 ### Which message to choose?
-For a given patio, collection of all the information about a single performer and measure, which message to send when there are multiple compatible scoring methods?
+A collection of all the information about a single performer and measure (patio) may indicate that there are more than one messages that could be sent to the performer about that measure.
+When there are mulitiple compatible messages for a patio which message to choose?
 A precendence of message templates or a scoring method is needed.

 ### Multiple Messages with Unaligned Causal Pathways